supa2/Automaton/Automaton-Factory-class.md

 ### add( machine ) ###

 Adds a Machine object to the factory.
 Places it into the appropriate queue according to its priority setting.
+(See the Machine::priority() method documentation for more info)

 ```c++
 void setup() {